5 Top Selling Udemy Course Instructors – What You Can Learn from Them

 (It also doesn’t hurt to choose a topic that is in huge demand!)

 Rob Percival is a math teacher turned web developer.
 He has over 1 million students for 41 courses and has gathered 175,000 reviews.
 His “The Complete Web Developer 2.0” course has earned him the most money and fame.

 Rob spent three months working full time to develop his first 30-hour course on web development.
 He posted his first online course in 2014 for $199 and only sold 1 in the first day.
 What did he do?
 You guessed it – he made it free to try for two weeks.
 After that 4000 people signed up.
 So don’t despair if you don’t have success at first!

 When he switched the course back to full price, he emailed many of his existing business customers with a course link.
 In the first month, he earned $15,000, $10,000 of which was from his existing customers.
 Now there’s a course marketing strategy!

-Rob has three pieces of advice for would-be creators of successful online courses:
+Rob has three pieces of advice for would-be creators of top Udemy courses:

 - Figure out what topics are in demand by looking at which courses are selling well already.